telia-oss/terraform-aws-asg/examples/sample/README.md

-## examples/default
+## examples/sample

-Basic example which creates an autoscaling group in the default VPC.
+A Basic example which creates an autoscaling group in the default VPC and applies a security group.